JuliaHealth/MedEye3d.jl/README.md

   when tab minus (and then no number) will be pressed it will increase stroke width

-shift + numberA + "-"(minus sign) +numberB  - display diffrence between masks associated with numberA and numberB - also it makes automaticall mask A and B invisible
+shift + numberA + "m"(m letter) +numberB  - display diffrence between masks associated with numberA and numberB - also it makes automaticall mask A and B invisible

 ctrl + numberA + "-"(minus sign) +numberB  - stops displaying diffrence between masks associated with numberA and numberB - also it makes automaticall mask A and B visible